stefanuebe/vaadin-fullcalendar/docs/main/home.md

 # FullCalendar web component addon
-This addon is an integration of the FullCalendar as a Flow component for Vaadin 14+.
+This addon is an integration of the FullCalendar as a Flow component for Vaadin 23+.

-It is based on the latest version of the FullCalendar library 5.x.
+It is based on the latest version of the FullCalendar library 6.x.
+For Vaadin 14-22, please use 4.x.

-**Note** Version 3.x.x will only receive maintenance fixes.
-Version 2.x is deprecated and will no longer be maintained.
+**Note** Any version prior to the current major version is not supported anymore.
+If you need a fix for such a version feel free to fork the project.
+You may create an issue, but due to limited time it is very unlikely, that we will fix it.

 Please also have a look at the demo for some basic examples and source code of how to integrate the FC.
 For more examples please have a look into the example section.